Posts

 Image

-Reading instructions from QR codes and executing them using android application Intro Recently I got an opportunity to build a drone prototype controlled by Android device.
-Firstly I had to choose the best candidate.
-The requirements were: small size and SDK with a video streaming.
-After some research I've decided that the Bebop 2 from Parrot would be the best choice.
-Parrot is one of the few companies that has an open SDK for developers.
-Recently they have released the 3rd version of their SDK.
-The first step led to try the android application example .
-This example covers almost every basic feature: connecting to drone, moving around, making picture in high quality and accessing the drone's media.
-One of the steps for the prototype would be autonomous landing onto a pattern.
-I've done some research about the existing solutions and found this paper that describes the theory behind the landing.
-So I've decided to create an android application that navigates
+Reading Instructions from QR Codes and Executing Them Using an Android Application Introduction Recently, I had the opportunity to build a drone prototype controlled by an Android device.
+The requirements were clear: the drone needed to be small in size and come with an SDK that supported video streaming.
+After some research, I decided that the Bebop 2 from Parrot was the best choice.
+Parrot is one of the few companies that offers an open SDK for developers, and they recently released the third version of their SDK.
+To get started, I worked with the Android application example provided by Parrot.
+This example covers almost every basic feature: connecting to the drone, moving it around, capturing high-quality photos, and accessing the drone’s media.
+One of the tasks for this prototype was to enable autonomous landing on a pattern.
+After researching existing solutions, I found a paper that explained the theory behind autonomous landing.
+This inspired me to create an Android applicatio

 Image

-Robotic arm with computer vision - picking up the object Idea The main idea was to build an environment with a robotic arm that can execute various commands based on an image analysis of a scene.
-In this article I'm going to describe all parts of the idea.
-For the first task I've chosen detection and moving one object.
-Environment The whole environment consists of few parts mounted together.
-For the base I've chosen an old table and repainted it with a white color to get better contrast with objects.
-Onto the middle of longer side I mounted robotic arm that I got from e-bay.
-The arm has 6 servo motors, with rotation base and claws on the other size.
-Parts are made of aluminium and are quite solid.
-Then I got some perforated metal ledges, short them, and mounted them to the corners of the table.
-Screw it all together.
-Then I put RGB Led strip to the bottom side of top part of construction.
-In the end i placed USB camera at the top of construction so it ca
+Robotic Arm with Computer Vision - Picking Up the Object Idea The main idea behind this project was to create an environment where a robotic arm can execute various commands based on image analysis of a scene.
+In this article, I will describe each part of the project in detail.
+For the first task, I focused on detecting and moving a single object.
+Environment The setup consists of several components assembled together.
+I used an old table as the base, repainting it white to provide better contrast with the objects.
+The robotic arm, which I purchased from eBay, is mounted on the middle of the longer side of the table.
+The arm has six servo motors, including a rotating base and claws at the other end.
+The parts are made of aluminum and are quite sturdy.
+Next, I cut and mounted perforated metal ledges to the corners of the table, securing everything together.
+I then attached an RGB LED strip to the bottom side of the top part of the structure.
+Finally, I placed a USB ca

 Counting dice and train wagons using computer vision